nucleoplic substitution header image

 Mechanism for the reaction of a halogenalkane and an amine, nucleophilic substitution.

-This leads to a mixture of products which ultimately reduces the usefulness of this reaction.
+This ultimately leads to a mixture of products which will reduce the usefulness of this particular reaction.
 We can of course try to stop the reaction at the first step and only produce the methylamine, to do this we simply try to block out the methylamine by using a large excess of ammonia.
-This it is hoped by sheer weight of numbers the ammonia molecules will simply block the methylamine and limit the reaction to produce only the primary amine, methylamine.
+This will work to a certain extend by sheer weight of numbers the ammonia molecules will simply block the methylamine and limit the reaction to produce only the primary amine, methylamine.

 Key Points